bullmonk/PerturbationModel/README.md

 ```

 #### File Explanation
-- `workflow.m:` Use by click the run button.
-Edit to achieve different flows.
+- `workflow.m:` a function that is supposed to be used in server matlab environment.
+The frontend of this entire folder.
 - `prepareTrainingData.m:`
     - A function:  `prepareTrainingData(dataBalance, saveSubset, fractionDenominator)`
     - `dataBalance`: boolean, true will discard part of close to zero density input data.